 I haven’t been published.
 Is that a handicap?

-Career destinations - where do graduates tend to work after the graduation?
+Career destinations - where do graduates tend to work after graduation?

 Our graduates are achieving high levels of success in their writing, in all genres as detailed on our course page.
 Graduates also go on to doctoral study, to jobs in publishing, and to positions in academe or the creative arts industries.

 I would like to hear more about the placements - the range of placements, the length of placements and the way in which placements are found and allocated to students.

 The Research Placement offers between one and two weeks’ hands-on experience of writing in the real world.
-Students may undertake their placement in a literary agency, a publishing house, the offices of a literary periodical, a theatre company, a screen production company, or other relevant organization.
+Students may undertake their placement in a literary agency, a publishing house, the offices of a literary periodical, a theatre company, a screen production company, or other relevant organizations.
 Students receive guidance on how to set up their placement, which need not be in the UK.
-The course team offers help and support in indentifying and taking up suitable opportunities.
+The course team offers help and support in identifying and taking up suitable opportunities.

 What support does the course include for getting published?